idank/holykeebs-docs/troubleshooting/index.md

 ## Split Side Is Not Working

 It's possible one of the controllers is faulty.
-A common cause is that the keyboard was powered, and you connected / disconnected the TRRS cable, which can cause shorts at the controller GPIO pins.
+A common cause is that the keyboard was powered, and the TRRS cable was connected / disconnected, which can cause shorts at the controller GPIO pins.

 1. Unpower the keyboard and disconnect the halves.
 1. Connect each side separately, if they work independently then try a different TRRS cable.
 Check that the TRRS jack is soldered properly.